Hidden activations know when self-report does not

 | FELM-wk | Human segments | 0.511 [0.393, 0.673] | 0.652 [0.493, 0.815] | +0.141 [-0.063, 0.320] |

 MAUD uses leave-one-out over a small judge-labeled legal claim set.
 FActScore uses a 70/15/15 split by biography over a much larger human-labeled biography set.
-The protocols are not identical, and they should not be: 150 rows do not support what 4,886 do.
-What replicates is the qualitative gap between self-report and residual activations, with paired effect sizes of +0.260 and +0.262 AUROC.
-Treat the agreement as evidence about the signal, not the pipeline.
+I do not force 150 rows to imitate 4,886.
+The replicated object is the qualitative gap between self-report and residual activations, with paired effect sizes of +0.260 and +0.262 AUROC.
+Treat the agreement as evidence about the signal rather than the pipeline.

 | Method | GPT-5.4 AUROC | Kimi AUROC | Agreement-set AUROC | Agreement Brier |